Global anthropogenic temperature change

 the available experimental data, their central frequencies are observed from

-~1.5 - 3 kHz up to 15 kHz, and recently the main mains frequencies are also
+~1.5 - 3 kHz up to 15 kHz, and recently the main mains frequencies and harmonics are also observed.

-present author is not the only one to consider a link btween electron
+author is not the only one to consider a link between electron precipitation

 has been muted on by Tsurutani et al 2016 [18] who considered heliospheric plasma sheet (HPS) impingement